EditlT/GiveMeAnIdea/README.md

 There names are: Tom Kenny, Tate McRae, Olivia Rodrigo, Ed Sheeran, Tom Holland, Hugh Jackman.

 Keep on the lookout.
 Don't ask me how they got let out.
 Long story.

+BEWARE ENTERING THE MAIN FOLDER.
+LOT OF FILES.